mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

   });
 {% endhighlight %}

-We will use this constant in order connect `socket.io` to the server.
+We will use this constant in order connect `socket.io` client with the server.

 #### Io